statpascal/emul99/readme.txt

   timestamp and handled when generating output.
 - An infinite recursion of "X" operations crashes the simulator with a stack overflow.
-- The recent "Copper Demo" does not work well at all.
+- The recent "Copper Demo" does not work well.

 Acknowledgements